Victorian Women's Football League

-The rucks reach for the ball after the umpire (in orange) has balled it up.

-A Melbourne University player jostles for best position in a marking contest.

-A Darebin Falcons player is wrapped up in a gang tackle by two Melbourne University opponents in the 2006 WVFL senior women's Grand Final.

-The Victorian Women's Football League (VWFL) was the oldest and largest Australian rules football league for women in the world, consisting of 47 clubs from Victoria, Australia across seven divisions with a total of over 1,000 players.
+The Victorian Women's Football League (VWFL) was an amateur Australian rules football league based in Victoria, Australia.
+At the time of its dissolution, it was the oldest and largest Australian rules football league for women in the world, consisting of 47 clubs from across seven divisions housing a total of more than 1,000 players.

 History

 Early years

 The Victorian Women's Football League was formed in 1981 with four teams competing at open level.

 In 1995, Sal Rees caused controversy when she nominated for the 1995 AFL draft: the nomination was subsequently voided, with the AFL amending its draft rules to prevent any repeat of this incident.

-The VWFL grew quickly, increasing dramatically the number of players and participating teams with a Division 3 added in 2001.
+From 1997, when the VWFL introduce a reserves division, the league grew quickly, increasing dramatically the number of players and participating teams, with a Division 3 added in 2001.

 In 2002, VWFL player Debbie Lee made headlines for pushing to play against men in the made-for-television team the Hammerheads.
 She has commented, "My whole idea with the Hammerheads was to promote women's football.
 At no point in time did I really think I was going to play against the men, and frankly it wouldn't really have been smart for me to do that.
 My whole idea was to cause a bit of activity."

 An U17 Youth Girls Competition was established by Football Victoria in 2004, primarily to provide a pathway to the VWFL.
 This was following legal action having been taken against them in the Victorian Civil and Administrative Tribunal (following a complaint to the Equal Opportunity Commission) by junior players Penny Cula-Reid, Emily Stayner, and Helen Taylor.

 In May 2004, the first VWFL game was played at the Melbourne Cricket Ground (MCG), with the Melbourne Uni Mugars defeating St Albans Spurs on Mother's Day.
 A second game was played at the MCG later in the same year, featuring the Mugars and St Kilda Sharks reserves teams.